 • growing future beef production options in the State’s north, delivering benefits that could extend across Australia’s top end.

-• evaluating the potential for feed products generated from irrigated crops in the Ord (such as cotton meal and seed, maize and other grass silage) to contribute to local cattle finishing systems and produce a ‘universally marketable animal’.
+• evaluating the potential for feed products generated from irrigated crops in the Ord (such as high-protein cotton seed and meal, maize and other grass silage) to contribute to local cattle-feeding systems and produce an animal that is more widely marketable.

 • building research capacity with the creation of three new regional roles in Kununurra and the establishment of joint PhD appointments with WAARC partners.